chedim/chedim/README.md

 P.S.
 Learn graph and information theories, too.

 P.P.S.
-And then there's the scientists like ... well, all of them.
-Be worthy of their memory.
+And then there's the scientists that discovered the physics that created your profession, like ... well, all of them.
+Be worthy of their memory and unvawering pursuit of Truth.

 https://mstdn.social/@chedim/109280322154350944